Saying No Without Guilt

 - Be present, instead of running on autopilot

-- You feel resentful or overextended, even while doing “fun” things
+- Feeling resentful or overextended—even while doing “fun” things

-- You notice guilt creeping in whenever you prioritize yourself
+- Guilt creeping in when you prioritize yourself

 Saying No Without the Guilt

-Let’s be honest—saying no can feel hard, especially if you’re used to being the reliable one or the peacekeeper.
+Let’s be honest—saying no is hard, especially if you’re used to being the reliable one, the helper, or the peacekeeper.
 But saying no doesn’t make you selfish.
-It makes you honest.Here are a few simple ways to say no with both kindness and confidence:
+It makes you honest.Here are a few ways to say no with both kindness and confidence:

 When Others Don’t Understand